-The fifth option is more abstract because there is no person and the sense is that it is an entity, not an individual.
-In this logo, there is the use of the stethoscope, circling the cross.
-The cross is used because it is a typical image that is often used in health care.
-If the viewer were to only see the cross with the acronym, it might be hard to decipher if the logo is for the Board or the name of a hospital, clinic, or urgent care facility.

-Mr. Armenta stated that he would like the Board to be able to resolve this today, and that he is hopeful that the members can come to a decision on a design that everyone can agree on.
+509 providing health care.
+510 511 The fifth option is more abstract because there is no person and the sense is that it 512 is an entity, not an individual.
+In this logo, there is a stethoscope circling the cross.
+513 The cross is used because it is a typical image that is often used in health care.
+If 514 the viewer were to only see the cross with the acronym, it might be hard to decipher 515 whether the logo is for the Board or the name of a hospital, clinic, or urgent care 516 facility.
+517 518 Mr. Armenta stated that he would like the Board to be able to resolve this today, and 519 that he is hopeful that the members can come to a decision on a design that 520 everyone can agree on.
 Mr. Armenta stated that he liked logos one and five.

-Ms. Earley stated that when looking at the historical information about the Rod of Asclepius is seen early on, due to this, Ms. Earley stated that she liked the first logo and it also seems to be consistent with historical physician assistant records.

-Mr. Grant stated that he liked option one.

-Dr. Hawkins stated that he was partial to options one and four.
-Dr. Hawkins felt that the new look that was established showed some humanity and compassion, the stethoscope around the person's neck looks appropriate, however he could go with option one as well.

-Mr. Inzunza stated that he is partial to one and four, one being his first choice.

-Ms. Voong stated that before the Board members make a motion, they needed to choose a color option.

-Mr. Armenta asked the Board members to state if they like color options A or B.

-Ms. Earley stated that she liked color option A.

-Mr. Grant stated that he liked color option A.

-M/ Juan Armenta S/ Jed Grant to:

-Motion to adopt logo option One A.
+521 522 Ms. Earley stated that when looking at the historical information about the Rod of 523 Asclepius, she liked the first logo and it also seems to be consistent with historical 524 physician assistant records.
+525 526 Mr. Grant stated that he liked option one.
+527 Do Handing stated that he was negligible series and form Do Handing falt that 528 Dr. Hawkins stated that he was partial to options one and four.
+Dr. Hawkins felt that 529 the new look shows humanity and compassion, the stethoscope around the person's 530 neck looks appropriate, however, he could go with option one as well.
+531 Mr. Inquire stated that he is partial to one and four one hains his first shains 532 533 Mr. Inzunza stated that he is partial to one and four, one being his first choice.
+534 Ms. Voong stated that before the Board members make a motion, they needed to 53 4 535 choose a color option.
+536 choose a color option.
+537 Mr. Armenta asked the Board members to state if they like color options A or B. 538 Wil.
+Affile the asked the board members to state if they like color options A of b.
+539 Ms. Earley stated that she liked color option A. 540 1vis.
+Earley stated that she liked color option 7t.
+541 Mr. Grant stated that he liked color option A. 542 The Court of the C 543 M/ Juan Armenta S/ Jed Grant to: 544 545 Motion to adopt logo option One A. 546

 Member Yes No Abstain Absent Recusal

-Charles Alexander X
+Charles Alexander Χ

-Juan Armenta X
+Juan Armenta Χ

-Jennifer Carlquist Х
+Jennifer Carlquist Χ

-Sonya Earley X
+Sonya Earley Х

-Jed Grant X
+Jed Grant Х

 Diego Inzunza X